wandb/client-ng/integration_tests/Readme.md

 # Description

-This directory contains integration tests for testing the client libraries various integrated systems.
+This directory contains integration tests for testing the client libraries various integrations.

-The tests in this repository are also useful for logging.
+The tests in this repository are also useful for testing one off features as scripts.

 # Standalone tests